Editors' note: This story has been updated to more clearly attribute phrasing from work previously published in CNBC and Vice.

 “A Divided America”

 On Monday, a group of workers walked off the job at an Amazon warehouse in Staten Island.
 An Amazon employee named Chris Smalls claimed the company fired him after he led a protest against its safety conditions.
 On Tuesday, Whole Foods Market workers held a “sick-out.”
-Members of the Industrial Division of Communication Workers of America protested Monday at the General Electric aviation facility in Lynn, Massachusetts, as well as its headquarters in Boston, demanding the company use its manufacturing resources to build more ventilators.
+According to CNBC, "members of the Industrial Division of Communication Workers of America protested Monday at the company’s aviation facility in Lynn, Massachusetts, as well as its headquarters in Boston," to demand the company use manufacturing resources to build ventilators.

 Health care workers are protesting as well.
 Nurses across the country have begun to protest the shortages of personal protective equipment, which they say are putting their lives at risk.
 National Nurses United held a rally in front of Alta Bates Summit Medical Center in Oakland earlier this month.
 Last Saturday, more than two dozen nurses protested in front of Jacobi Hospital in the Bronx.